7 Best Electronic Desk Notebooks for Digital Note-Taking

 The Remarkable 2 represents the opposite philosophy from iPad.
 It does one thing: digital handwriting.
 No web browser.
 No email.
 No apps.
 Just you and the page.

 The tablet weighs 403 grams, thinner than most smartphones at 4.7mm thick.
 Battery life extends 2 weeks with moderate use.
 The e-ink display measures 10.3 inches with 226 PPI resolution.
 You write with the Marker Plus stylus, which includes a built-in eraser on one end.
+A good leather desk pad underneath your device can further improve your writing posture and protect your workspace while you work in long sessions.

 The writing experience is legitimately close to paper.
 The display has a slightly textured surface that creates friction when the pen moves across it.
 Combined with the 21ms latency, your brain interprets it as writing on paper rather than on a screen.
 The screen isn't backlit, so you need external light like you would with a paper notebook.
+Pairing it with a quality architect desk lamp or one of the best LED desk lamps for eye comfort makes late-night writing sessions significantly more sustainable.

 Remarkable 2 starts at $399 for the device alone.
 Add $129 for the Marker Plus pen with the eraser.
 You also need a subscription for full features: $2.99 monthly or $7.99 annually.
 Without the subscription, you can't sync to cloud storage or convert handwriting to text.
 That's annoying but typical for 2025 hardware.

 The remarkable paper pro adds color e-ink to the mix.
 You get 11.8 inches of display space and actual color annotation.
 The pen recognizes different pressures for line weight variation.
 You can annotate PDFs in multiple colors, highlight sections, and switch between different pen types without menu diving.
+If you also manage physical documents alongside your digital workflow, the best PDF editing software can complement your Remarkable annotation capabilities on the desktop side.

 Both devices excel at PDF annotation.
 Load academic papers, work documents, or ebooks and mark them up naturally.
 The template library includes calendars, sheet music, storyboard layouts, and various lined/grid options.
 But you can't install custom templates without some file system hacking.